On reduced Arakelov divisors of real quadratic fields: A counterexample

 I would like to thank Ren\'{e} Schoof for proposing a new definition of $C$-reduced divisors as well as very valuable comments and Hendrik W. Lenstra for helping me to find the counterexample in Section 5.
+I am also immensely grateful to Wen-Ching Li and National Center for Theoretical Sciences (NCTS) for hospitality during a part of the time when this paper is written.
 I also would like to thank Duong Hoang Dung and Chloe Martindale for useful comments.
+Moreover, I wish to thank the reviewers for their comments that helped improve the manuscript.

+This research was supported by the Universit\`{a} di Roma ``Tor Vergata" and partially supported by the Academy of Finland (grants $\#$276031, $\#$282938, and $\#$283262).
+The support from the European Science Foundation under the COST Action IC1104 is also gratefully acknowledged.